textmate/latex.tmbundle/Support/help.markdown

         Editor: mate
         Editor options: -l %line "%file"
+In PDFView, these are already set by default.

     This assumes that you have installed `mate` (see Help → Terminal Usage… in TextMate).
 You may want to provide a full path to `mate` if it is not found by TeXniscope.
-After this is done, command-clicking (⌘) at a location in the PDF file (as shown in TeXniscope) should take you to the corresponding location in TextMate.
+After this is done, command-clicking (⌘) at a location in the PDF file (as shown in TeXniscope/PDFView) should take you to the corresponding location in TextMate.

 **Note 1:** PDFSync does not work when your filename contains a space.

 **Note 2:** The granularity of the synchronization data is generally “per paragraph”, so going from TextMate to TeXniscope or back will generally locate just the paragraph nearest your desired position.

 **Note 3:** Problems have been reported with the universal build of TeXniscope.
-So Intel users may want to run TeXniscope under Rosetta.
+So Intel users may want to run TeXniscope under Rosetta, or use PDFView instead.

+**Note 4:** As of this writing, PDFView does not support pdfsync from TextMate to PDFView for projects with a master file.

+TODO: Remove Note 4 once this is fixed.

 # Working With LaTeX